The-Parth/Touhou_LMC_Scripts/README.md

 At the time of scripting, the url is `http://151.80.40.155/tlmc/`

 1. Run `TLMC.py` to obtain a `TLMC.json` file.
 This file contains all the links to the music files along with the directory structure.
+(My file is already included in the repo as TLMC.sample.json, to use it, rename it to TLMC.json.
+However, it is recommended to generate your own file.
+Just because it is fun.)

 2. Run `makedir.py` to create the directory structure in your Local file system.